SAJAD-net/eliz/README.md

 # sython

-## This tool has four different ways to download files from the url
+## This tool can use four different libraries to download files from the URL

 ## property:
 	# This tool can use of following librarys for download